Question: "What is the doctrine of the sufficiency of Scripture? What does it mean that the Bible is sufficient?"

 Perhaps the strongest verses on the issue of the sufficiency of the Bible come from the book of Psalms.
 In Psalm 19:7–14, David rejoices in God’s Word, declaring it to be perfect, trustworthy, right, radiant, enlightening, sure and altogether righteous.

 The sufficiency of Scripture is under attack today, and, sadly, that attack comes far too often in our own churches.
-Management techniques, worldly methods of drawing crowds, entertainment, extra-biblical revelations, mysticism, and some forms of psychological counseling all declare that the Bible and its precepts are not adequate for the Christian life.
-But Jesus said, “My sheep hear my voice and I know them and they follow me” (John 10:27).
-His voice is all we need to hear and the Scriptures are His voice, completely and utterly sufficient.
+Certain management techniques, worldly methods of drawing crowds, entertainment, extra-biblical revelations, mysticism, and some forms of psychological counseling all declare that the Bible is not adequate for the Christian life.
+But Jesus’ words “are full of the Spirit and life” (John 6:63), and they will never pass away (Mark 13:31).
+His Word is completely and utterly sufficient.